Why is it so difficult?

 Ask me what you can do to help.
 This is the most effective but often most overlooked strategy.
 Just ask me!
 I might not know straight away, but an idea may come up in the next day or two or three.
 It also lays the foundation for me being comfortable enough to ask you when something does come up.

 Watch out for and counteract the lies that depression tells me.
 Those sneaky lies above will come back again and again and again.
+I will ruminate over and over, and it will be hard to stop.
 It’s your job to outsource your healthy mind to me so I can know when I’m being tricked, but understand that this requires a lot of trust.

 Acknowledge my experience.
 If I express my train of thought, you can respect how and why I might be thinking that way, but also explain how someone who isn’t currently depressed may think about it.

 Don’t be scared to apologize.
 Don’t be afraid to say sorry if you feel you’ve said the wrong thing.
 Let me know that you’re not a clinical psychologist and that you’re trying your best to try and understand the situation, you’re only human and you make mistakes too.